 what, why, and how to mulch

 to remove lawn, prevent weeds and conserve 30% of your soil's moisture

 SHEET MULCHING

-RECYCLES OR REPLACES LAWN & WEEDS, SETTING THE STAGE FOR CLIMATE APPROPRIATE PLANTING

-1. Prepare Site & Materials

-- Remove existing turf or plants if invasive.
-This can be done by hand (low impact) using a shovel OR sod cutter.

-- Mow existing turf if not an invasive grass.
-If the turf is not invasive, mow and leave the grass clippings in place.

-- Create a shallow trench around the edge.
-Remove existing turf around the entire perimeter and dig a shallow trench the width of the shovel

-- Prep and soak cardboard.

-Remove all tape, plastic labels,

-etc. from cardboard and osak in a
+RECYCLES OR REPLACES LAWN & WEEDS, SETTING THE STAGE FOR CLIMATE APPROPRIATE PLANTING 1.
+Prepare Site & Materials - Remove existing turf or plants if invasive.
+This can be done by hand (low impact) using a shovel OR sod cutter. - Mow existing turf if not an invasive grass.
+If the turf is not invasive, mow and leave the grass clippings in place. - Create a shallow trench around the edge.
+Remove existing turf around the entire perimeter and dig a shallow trench the width of the shovel. - Prep and soak cardboard.
+Remove all tape, plastic labels, etc. from cardboard and soak in a wheelbarrow filled with water. - Water site thoroughly.

-- Water Site Thoroughly.

-2. Lay Down Mulch Layers

-- Layer #1: Compost.
+2. Lay Down Mulch Layers Layer #1: Compost.
 Apply 1-2" of finished compost, aged manure, or grass clippings.
 Water thoroughly.
-Skip this step if not planting area in the near future. - Layer #2: Barrier.
+Skip this step if not planting area in the near future.
+Layer #2: Barrier.
 Apply 3-4 layers of clean, soaked corrugated cardboard overlapping to ensure no areas are exposed to light.
 Pay special attention to cover the soil along the perimeter trench as well.
 Water thoroughly.
 Ensure there are no gaps in the cardboard.
 If the cardboard is thin or contains holes, add an additional layer.
-Ensure there are no gaps in the cardboard.
-If the cardboard is thin or contains holes, add an additional layer. - Layer #3: Compost Apply 1-2" of finished compost.
+Layer #3: Compost.
+Apply 1-2" of finished compost.

 If cardboard dried, rewet before applying compost.
 Skip this step if not planting area in the near future.